 Just remember that surveys aren’t a zero-sum game.
 The best survey is one that provides value to both the researcher and the respondent.
 (Click to Tweet)

-For best practices and tips on designing mobile surveys, check out these related posts on the Apptentive blog or sign up for a free trial of Apptentive for mobile surveys made easy:
+For best practices and tips on designing mobile surveys, check out these related posts on the Alchemer Mobile (formerly Apptentive) blog or sign up for a free trial of Alchemer Mobile (formerly Apptentive) for mobile surveys made easy:

 - Getting Started with Mobile Surveys